 Curricular Practical Training (CPT)

 Curricular Practical Training (CPT) is an off-campus employment option available to F-1 students when the practical training employment is considered to be integral to or required of the curriculum or academic program.
-The experience must be related to the student's major field of study.
+The requirements to fulfill a course associated with a CPT authorization vary and can be up to the discretion of the faculty or department.
+Some examples of requirements could include papers relating to the internship experience, journal entries, positive report from internship supervisor, regular meetings, assignments, etc. The experience must be related to the student's major field of study.
 It cannot be in a declared minor or program.

 Any student interested in pursuing CPT is encouraged to contact the ISSO and speak with an international student advisor about CPT rules and procedures.